Interactive Navigation for Legged Manipulators with Learned Arm-Pushing Controller: METHODOLOGY

-The optimization problem \eqref{eq1} is solved using the OSQP, an off-the-shelf optimization solver.
+The optimization problem \eqref{eq1} is solved using the OSQP \cite{osqp}, an off-the-shelf optimization solver.
 Finally, the smoothed path is sent to a PID-based path-tracking controller for accurate execution, which guides the robot to the goal.
+Additionally, a replanning strategy is introduced to address situations where a movable obstacle becomes immobile due to unforeseen constraints, such as being blocked by surrounding objects.